flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 ## Web Reference

 Every object in FluCoMa (except [CCE-specific objects](#cce-specific-objects)) has a web reference found at [learn.flucoma.org](https://learn.flucoma.org).
 Because the materials that appear natively in the CCEs link to the web, the web references are considered to be a secondary resource.
 The goal of the web references is to offer more detailed descriptions of how an algorithm is working "under the hood".
 This may be useful for satisfying curious learners, or it may build a better intuition of what a particular FluCoMa object might be used for musically.
-In either case, it should lead to a more informed, and therefore potentially more advanced, use of the object.
+In either case, it could lead to a more informed, and therefore potentially more advanced, use of the object.

 Many of the web references have interactive explanations that allow a learner to "use" the algorithm in the browser.
 Not only can these be used by individual learners, we have also found that these are very useful for explanations in the course of teaching.
 For example, when creating a KDTree for the first time during a code-along class, using the [interactive page](https://learn.flucoma.org/reference/kdtree/) helps give learners a visual sense of what is happening (especially if the KDTree is about to be used with the plotter).
 The [MFCC reference](https://learn.flucoma.org/reference/mfcc/) has an [interactive explanation](https://learn.flucoma.org/reference/mfcc/explain/) that invites a learner (or a teacher during demonstration) to step through a series of interactions that build intuition about MFCCs.